The Renewal Standard

 The Renewal Standard defines what good government should look like in modern Britain.

-Together they form a simple test: does government work—and does it work fairly?
+Together, the principles below form a simple test: does government work — and does it work fairly?

 Clarity